Rights, responsibilities and consumer information

 Qualifying students receive the full, eligible amount.
 FSEOG, Perkins and FWS awards are also based on financial need.
 The specific dollar amount of the award can vary each year and is determined by the available funding.
 Once these funds are exhausted, additional awards cannot be made.

 The Federal Direct Loan Program is the largest federal student loan program.
 Under this program, the U.S. Department of Education is your lender.
-Award amounts for Direct Loans are based on a combination of factors, including the student's grade level, financial need and dependency status (with an additional check against the National Student Loan Database System [NSLDS]).
+Award amounts for Direct Loans are based on a combination of factors, including the student's grade level, financial need and dependency status.
 You have the right to decline any loan offer made to you.

 You have the right to voluntarily consent to participate to participate in electronic transactions for all financial information provided or made available to student loan borrowers and for all notices and authorizations to Federal Student Aid recipients required under 34 CFR 668.165.
 (The Electronic Signatures in Global and National Commerce Act or E-Sign Act)

 All OSFA electronic forms are available in pdf format on our website and are available in paper form in our office.

 Federal work-study provides part-time employment for undergraduate and graduate students with financial need to assist their ability to pay educational expenses.
 Jobs are available on campus and off campus in community, non-profit organizations.
 You must submit the FAFSA and any other subsequent request for documentation to be eligible for receiving an award.

 When you accept the offer of financial aid specified in your award notice, you agree to accept and fulfill all the following responsibilities, including the terms and conditions set by the federal regulations for financial aid.

 You are responsible for regularly checking your student email account for information from Wayne State University and the Office of Student Financial Aid.